mpk9909g/BC_classification_Heroku/README.md

 Enter  http://127.0.0.1:5000/ in the chrome browser.

 Enter the required values to make prediction of whether a given population of breast tumor cells are malignant or benign.

+This site uses logistic regression model as predictor.
+The input features were optimized in a separate repo that has a link to this website.